Adaptive-treed bandits: Tree-armed bandits

-We note that in the above construction, \autoref{alg:atb} is no longer an anytime algorithm, as its quality parameter depends on the time horizon \(T.\) If an anytime algorithm is desired, one can be constructed using the doubling trick, as in \citet{slivkins_multi-armed_2011}; however, we need not consider this further here.
+We note that in the above construction, Algorithm~\ref{alg:atb} is no longer an anytime algorithm, as its quality parameter depends on the time horizon $T$.
+If an anytime algorithm is desired, one can be constructed using the doubling trick, as in Slivkins \cite{slivkins_multi-armed_2011}; however, we need not consider this further.

-We have thus shown that \autoref{alg:atb} can achieve near-optimal rates of regret, for the optimal combination of trees \(\mathcal T_i,\) without prior knowledge of \(\mu.\) We note that, together with \autoref{thm:zooming}, we can use this result to deduce the first part of \autoref{cor:zoom-rate}, our result establishing good rates of regret in continuum-armed bandits.
+We have thus shown that Algorithm~\ref{alg:atb} can achieve near-optimal rates of regret, for the optimal combination of trees $\mathcal T_i$, without prior knowledge of $\mu$.
+We note that, together with Theorem~\ref{thm:zooming}, we can use this result to deduce the first part of Corollary~\ref{cor:zoom-rate}, our result establishing good rates of regret in continuum-armed bandits.